thotbox/expressionengine-salt-shaker/README.md

 ### Practical Uses

+The sky's the limit in terms of application.
 I initially put this together to generate unique license keys based on member usernames for a project I'm working on.

 For super basic DRM, the client would send the username and license key, and serverside I'd match it against: